Find Grad Schools

 9 Yearly Graduations

 Willamette University comes in at #11 on our list of the most popular colleges offering master's degrees in international law and legal studies.
 Roughly 1,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $48,000 per year, while in-state graduate students, on average, pay $47,542 per year.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $44,493 per year.
 During the most recent year for which we have data, 9 people received their master's degree in international law and legal studies from Willamette.
-Of these students, 75% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 8 Yearly Graduations